lilab-bcb/backedarray/README.rst

 backedarray
 ==============

-Sparse (csc and csr) and dense arrays backed by on-disk storage in Zarr_ or HDF5_.
+Sparse csc and csr arrays backed by on-disk storage in Zarr_ or HDF5_.
 Allows accessing slices of larger than memory arrays.
-Inspired by h5sparse_.
+Inspired by h5sparse_ and anndata_.

 Installation
 ------------